Sunday, August 25, 2019

 * The New York Jets played their 1st 4 seasons, 1960 to 1963, at the Polo Grounds, before moving into Shea Stadium.
 But they only played 20 seasons there, realizing that "The Flushing Toilet" was no good.
 So they spent 26 years groundsharing with the Giants at the Meadowlands.
 But the stadium's owners, the New Jersey Sports and Exposition Authority, always gave the Giants first say over everything.
 Plus, playing home games in a stadium with another team's name on it was demeaning.

-* So the Jets made the best deal they could, working with the Giants to build a new stadium next door to Giants Stadium.
+* So the Jets made the best deal they could, working with the Giants to build a new stadium next-door to Giants Stadium.
 What's now MetLife Stadium opened in 2010, and each team is half-owner, and they work together to run it and get favorable playing dates.
 But it meant that Giants Stadium lasted only 34 Giants seasons, albeit with 3 of them ending with the Giants winning the Super Bowl, and just 26 Jets seasons.

-(Two ironies about this: There is, sort of, another New York sports team's name on the Jets' home stadium: "MetLife"; and the Yankees did end up playing 2 games in the stadium built for the 2012 Olympics, against the Boston Red Sox this past June, in the "MLB London Series.")
+(Two ironies about this: There is, sort of, another New York sports team's name on the Jets' home stadium: "MetLife"; and the Yankees did end up playing 2 games in the stadium that was built for the 2012 Olympics, against the Boston Red Sox this past June, in the "MLB London Series.")

 *